Manifold FAQ - Frequently Asked Questions

 Q: Where can I find help?

-Discussions Join our Slack Group to start a discussion, ask questions, provide feedback, etc.
+Join our Discord server to start a discussion, ask questions, provide feedback, and more.

-Report A Bug The Manifold project uses github issues to track bugs, features, and other requests.
-If you discover a bug, have a feature request, or an idea go here and let it be known.
+The Manifold project uses GitHub Issues to track bugs, features, and other requests.
+If you discover a bug, have a feature request, or an idea, go here and let it be known.
 Expect a response within 24 hours.

-Private E-mail If your question or issue is more pressing or confidential, don’t hesitate to send an email to info@manifold.systems.
+If your question or issue is more urgent or confidential, don’t hesitate to email us at info@manifold.systems.

 Troubleshooting

-Q: I updated to the latest Manifold IntelliJ plugin and now IntelliJ is complaining with error messages.
-What’s wrong?
+Q: I updated to the latest Manifold IntelliJ plugin, but now IntelliJ is showing error messages.
+What’s going on?

-Important: If you are using Maven or Gradle, you must update your build files – do not change the Module dependencies from IntelliJ’s UI.
-Please refer to the Maven and Gradle sections of the Manifold Setup instructions.
+Important: If you’re using Maven or Gradle, be sure to update your build files.
+Do not modify module dependencies directly in IntelliJ’s UI.
+For detailed setup instructions, refer to the Maven and Gradle sections in the Setup documentation for the specific subprojects you are using.

 Q: I defined some useful extension methods, but they aren’t showing up in my other project.
 How can I share them as a dependency?

-The module with your extension methods must declare that it should be processed for extension methods.
-Do that with the Contains-Sources JAR manifest entry.
-For instance, from Maven:
+The module containing your extension methods must declare that it should be processed for extension methods.
+This is done using the Contains-Sources JAR manifest entry.
+For example, with Maven:

 <manifestEntries>